EmotionLab/EEGain/README.md

 - <a href="https://ieeexplore.ieee.org/document/9762054" target="_blank">TSception</a>
 - <a href="https://www.researchgate.net/publication/318965745_Deep_learning_with_convolutional_neural_networks_for_EEG_decoding_and_visualization_Convolutional_Neural_Networks_in_EEG_Analysis" target="_blank">DeepConvNet</a>
 - <a href="https://www.researchgate.net/publication/318965745_Deep_learning_with_convolutional_neural_networks_for_EEG_decoding_and_visualization_Convolutional_Neural_Networks_in_EEG_Analysis" target="_blank">ShallowConvNet</a>
+- RANDOM_most_occurring (for testing random baseline using most occuring class as the output)
+- RANDOM_class_distribution (for testing random baseline using class distribution based output)

 Datasets that are implemented in EEGain for now :-